Tragedy of Commons Definition

 Without private ownership, there is nobody who would be able and willing to go through all that time and effort.
 As a result, wildfires become common, deer eat the seedlings, and the forest exploited.
 The tragedy that occurs is deforestation and destruction of a sustainable source of wood.

 3. Government Regulation

 Another solution is to use law and enforcement to restrict the overuse of a common good.
 For instance, the EU issues quotas on the amount fishers can catch.
-There are also other rules that restrict the type of fish that can be caught – some endangered fish must be returned to the sea.
+There are also other rules that restrict the type of fish that can be caught.
+For example, fishers must return some species of endangered fish to the sea.
 If such laws are not adhered to, it can result in criminal sentences and large fines.